Happy Independence Day! July 4th is also known as Jackfruit Day and Independence from Meat Day.

 Did you know that on this day in 1966, The Beatles were banned from the Philippines?
 They had turned down a breakfast invitation from the country’s First Lady who was infuriated.

-Keep reading for more facts about July 4
+Keep reading for more interesting facts about July 4th in history!

 The missile named Hwasong-14 flew for 40 minutes and landed in the Sea of Japan.